 What’s the difference between a booster shot and an additional dose?

 An “additional dose” refers to people who are moderately to severely immunocompromised receiving an additional dose of an mRNA COVID-19 vaccine (Pfizer-BioNTech or Moderna).
 This is because they may not have received adequate protection from their initial 2-dose vaccine series.
 The additional dose is considered to be part of their primary series.
 A “booster dose” is a supplemental vaccine dose given to people when the immune response to a primary vaccine series was adequate but is likely to have decreased over time.
 Booster doses are given for many vaccines to "boost" the immune response (e.g. tetanus or TDaP).
 Additionally, booster doses of the Moderna vaccine are half of the dose used in the primary series.
 Learn more.

-If we need a booster, does that mean that the vaccine is not working?
+If I need a booster dose, does that mean that the vaccine is not working?

-No. The COVID-19 vaccines are working very well to prevent severe illness, hospitalization, and death, even against the widely circulating Delta variant.
-However, with the Delta variant, we are starting to see reduced protection against mild and moderate disease.
-For that reason, we are planning for a booster shot to maximize vaccine-induced protection and prolong its durability.
+No. The COVID-19 vaccines are working very well to prevent severe illness, hospitalization, and death, even against new variants.
+However, with the Delta and Omicron variants, we have seen reduced protection against mild and moderate disease over time.
+A booster shot maximizes protection.

 What are the risks to getting a booster shot?

-So far, reactions that were reported after getting the Pfizer-BioNTech booster shot were similar to that of the 2-shot primary series.
+So far, reactions that were reported after getting the COVID-19 vaccine booster shot were similar, or lower, to that seen after the primary series.
 Fatigue and pain at the injection site were the most commonly side effects reported.
 Serious side effects were rare.
 Get more information on potential rare side effects including myocarditis, anaphylaxis, TTS, and Guillain-Barre Syndrome, see CDC clinical considerations:

 Am I still considered “fully vaccinated” if I don’t get a booster shot?